 Almost everyone has an estate.
-Made of everything you own or possess: your car, your bank accounts, investments, insurance proceeds, your house, everything you own is your estate.
-Whether big or small, in Iowa or accross the country, one thing is true, you cannot take your estate with you.
+Your estate consists of everything you own or possess: your car, your bank accounts, investments, insurance proceeds, your house, everything you own is your estate.
+Whether big or small, in Iowa or across the country, one thing is true---you cannot take your estate with you.

-When you die or become disabled, you want to control who gets your estate, what part of your estate they will receive and when they will receive that part of your estate.
-An estate plan by the attorneys at Hagenow & Gustoff can accomplish these goals and help you minimize the amount paid in taxes and fees.
+When you die or become disabled, you want to control who gets your estate, what part of your estate they will receive, and when they will receive that part of your estate.
+An estate plan by the attorneys at Hagenow Gustoff & Karas LLP can accomplish these goals and help you minimize the amount paid in taxes and fees.

 Everybody needs an estate plan